Rapporter/pander/README.md

 [1] "**FOO**"
 ```

-As it can be seen here `pandoc` functions generally prints to console and do not return anything.
+As it can be seen here `pandoc` functions generally prints to console and do not return anythingby default (see: `?cat`).
 If you want the opposite (get the Pandoc format as a string): call each function ending in `.return` - like the second call in the above example.
 For details please check documentation, e.g. `?pandoc.strong`.

+The full list of primitive Pandoc-related functions are:

+  * pandoc.indent
+  * pandoc.p
+  * pandoc.strong
+  * pandoc.emphasis
+  * pandoc.strikeout
+  * pandoc.verbatim
+  * pandoc.link
+  * pandoc.image
+  * pandoc.footnote
+  * pandoc.horizontal.rule
+  * pandoc.header
+  * pandoc.title

+## Lists

 Of course there are more complex functions too.
 Besides verbatim texts, (image) links or footnotes (among others) there are a helper e.g. for **lists**: